 For your sales team, trust is critical to maintaining good client relationships and helps build confidence in your brand.
 As such, you must protect your customers and their data.
 A disaster recovery and data backup plan for your small business can ensure their trust is not misplaced.

 Azure Site Recovery/Backup for Small Business

 Let’s consider the following scenario: your sales team is working on a big deal – if they land it, this could mean over a hundred thousand dollars in revenue for your organization.
-They’ve been working for several weeks to close this customer, and have finally progressed to the ‘close’ phase.
-They need to provide the customer with a finalized quote by end of business Wednesday.
+They’ve worked for several weeks to close this customer and have finally progressed to the ‘close’ phase.
+They need to provide the customer with a finalized quote by the end of business Wednesday.
 But, on Tuesday night, you get a call from your local fire department… there’s been extensive fire and water damage done to your building.